 As we know, major chords consist of the root note or first, the 3rd (the 3rd is major unless otherwise indicated), and the 5th (perfect fifth) intervals.

-If we build an A major chord, starting on the A (the root note) we get the following notes:
+If we build an A major chord, starting on the A (the tonic note of the A major scale) we get the following notes (highlighted below):

 - The first note is the A.